Ashampoo/kim/README.md

 ## Limitations

 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
-* Does not read the image size and orientation for HEIC, AVIF & JPEG XL
+* Does not read the image size and orientation for HEIC, AVIF & JPEG XL.
-* Does not read brotli compressed metadata of JPEG XL due to missing brotli KMP libs
+* Does not read brotli compressed metadata of JPEG XL due to missing brotli KMP libs.
+* MakerNote support is experimental and limited.
+    + Can't extract preview image of ORF as offsets are burried into MakerNote.
+    + Can't identify lens info of NEF, ARW, RW2 & ORF because this is constructed from MakerNote fields.
+    + Missing image size for RW2 as this is also burried in MakerNotes.

 ### Regarding HEIC & AVIF metadata